-Prior to January 1, 2006, the Company accounted for these plans under the recognition and measurement provisions of APB Opinion 25, or Opinion 25, "Accounting for Stock Issued to Employees" and related interpretations, as permitted by FASB Statement No. 123, or Statement No. 123, "Accounting for Stock-Based Compensation" Effective January 1, 2006, the Company adopted the fair value recognition provisions of FASB Statement No. 123(R), or Statement No. 123(R), "Share-Based Payment," using the modified-prospective method.
-Under that transition method, compensation cost recognized in 2006 included: (a) compensation cost for all share-based payments for stock options granted prior to but not yet vested as of January 1, 2006, based on the grant date fair value estimated in accordance with the original provisions of Statement No. 123, and (b) compensation cost for all share-based payments granted subsequent to January 1, 2006, based on the grant-date fair value estimated in accordance with the provisions of Statement No. 123(R).
+Prior to January 1, 2006, the Company accounted for these plans under the recognition and measurement provisions of APB Opinion 25, or Opinion 25, "Accounting for Stock Issued to Employees," and related interpretations, as permitted by FASB Statement No. 123, or Statement No. 123, "Accounting for Stock-Based Compensation."
+Effective January 1, 2006, the Company adopted the fair value recognition provisions of FASB Statement No. 123(R), or Statement No. 123(R), "Share-Based Payment," using the modified-prospective method.
+Under that transition method, compensation cost recognized in the first six months of 2007 includes: (a) compensation cost for all share-based payments for stock options granted prior to but not yet vested as of January 1, 2006, based on the grant date fair value estimated in accordance with the original provisions of Statement No. 123, and (b) compensation cost for all share-based payments granted subsequent to January 1, 2006, based on the grant-date fair value estimated in accordance with the provisions of Statement No. 123(R).

 The value of the options is estimated using the Black-Scholes option-pricing formula and the expense is amortized over the options' vesting periods.
 The following weighted-average assumptions were used in estimating the fair value of the options: risk-free interest rate of 5.00%, dividend rate of 0.0%, volatility factor of the expected market price of our common stock of 0.34; and a weighted-average expected life of the options of five years from the option grant date.
-No options were granted in 2006 or the first quarter of 2007.
+No options were granted in 2006 or during the first six months of 2007.
+The last vesting of granted stock options occurs during December 2007.
+Unless new options are granted in the future, compensation expense related to stock options will be completed during 2007.

-Exercise prices for options outstanding as of March 31, 2007 ranged from \$16.75 to \$27.90.
+Exercise prices for options outstanding as of June 30, 2007 ranged from \$16.75 to \$27.90.
 The weighted-average remaining contractual life of those options is approximately four years.
 None of the options granted under the 1998 Plan contain conversion features.

-The following is a summary of the Company's stock option activity and related information for the three -month period ended March 31, 2007, and the year ended December 31, 2006:
+The following is a summary of the Company's stock option activity and related information for the six - month period ended June 30, 2007, and the year ended December 31, 2006:

-20 2007 2006 Options Weighted- Average Exercise Prices Per Share Options Weighted- Average Exercise Prices Per Share Outstanding beginning of period 660,224 \$ 23.55 836,241 \$ 23.90 Granted Exercised (10,539) \$ 21.69 (171,017) 24.18 Forfeited/Cancelled (5,000) 27.66 Outstanding end of period 649,685 \$ 24.28 660,224 \$ 23.55 Options exercisable end of period 611,085 23.56 621,624 \$ 23.53
+2007 2006 Options Weighted- Average Exercise Prices Per Share Options Weighted- Average Exercise Prices Per Share Outstanding beginning of period 660,224 \$ 23.55 836,241 \$ 23.90 Granted Exercised (101,539) (21.12) (171,017) 24.18 Forfeited/Cancelled (5,000) 27.66 Outstanding end of period 558,685 \$ 23.99 660,224 \$ 23.55 Options exercisable end of period 520,085 \$ 24.00 621,624 \$ 23.53

-The following is a summary of the vesting activity relating to granted options for the three -month period ended March 31, 2007:
+The following is a summary of the vesting activity relating to granted options for the six month period ended June 30, 2007:

+Options Weighted- Average Grant Date Fair

+Non-vested at the beginning of the period 38,600 Value \$ 9.36

+Granted

-Options Weighted- Average Grant Date Fair Value Non-vested at the beginning of the period 38,600 \$ 9.36 Granted - Vested during the period Forfeited during the period Non-vested at the end of the period 38,600 \$ 9.36
+Vested during the period

+Forfeited during the period

+Non-vested at the end of the period 38,600 \$ 9.36